 South Korea’s Samsung is the de facto market leader in the world television space, and took the top spot again last year, leading competitors like LG and Sony by a wide margin in terms of overall sales.
-That’s partly a result of the company’s size (Samsung ranks 15th on the 2017 Fortune 500, placing it as the second most valuable electronics company, behind Apple), but mostly it’s because Samsung makes really great TVs with a focus on accessibility.
+That’s partly a result of the company’s size (Samsung ranks 18th on the Fortune 500), but mostly it’s because Samsung makes great TVs with a focus on accessibility.

 Operating system: Tizen

-In addition, Samsung’s newer models — QLED and otherwise — offer some cool features like importing app logins from your phone to save time and the Samsung One Connect box, built to simplify messy cable nests behind TVs (and to enable cleaner wall-mounting).
+Also, Samsung’s newer models — QD-OLED, QLED, and otherwise — offer some cool features like importing app logins from your phone to save time, and the Samsung One Connect Box, built to simplify messy cable nests behind TVs (and to enable cleaner wall-mounting).

-Another South Korean company, LG may not be as massive as Samsung, but thanks to its OLED display technology, it has minimal competition when it comes to top-of-the-line picture performance with its unrivaled contrast and black levels, but new screen tech like QD-OLED is making headway.
+Another South Korean company, LG may not be as massive as Samsung, but thanks to its OLED TV display technology, it’s had minimal competition when it comes to top-of-the-line picture performance with its unrivaled contrast and black levels, but new screen tech like QD-OLED is making headway.